lazarussim12-beep/Vulnerable_Inventory_System/README.md

 # Vulnerable Inventory Management System
 This mini Flask application mimics an inventory management portal that a small warehouse team might use.

-## WARNING: This project is intentionally vulnerable.
+## WARNING: This project havent fully test yet.
 Do not deploy it on the public internet.

-## Features (and Intentional Flaws)

-- User registration and login that store passwords as plaintext and allow SQL injection.
-- Hard-coded Flask secret key, debug mode, and weak JWT configuration.
-- Any logged-in user can alter any record.
-- Admin dashboard that is exposed without authentication.
-- Unsafe search & export endpoints that concatenate user input into SQL statements.
-- Insecure file upload area that stores executable files.
-- No CSRF protection, no rate limiting, no logging, no input validation.

 ## Quick start